sarah11918/docsfordev/src/pages/en/chapter3.md

 1. Readers come to your docs looking for information.
 2. Readers read very little of what you wrote.

-Only when a reader has found what they are looking for do they sette in and read closely.
+Only when a reader has found what they are looking for do they settle in and read closely.
 Plan for this in your writing structure

 ### Title

 - should summarize the GOAL for reading the doc (ie hint at *type* of documentation) and set appropriate EXPECTATIONS

     - "Tranlsating Dog Barks to Text" implies step-by-step
-    - "Audio Encoding and Sampling Rates" implies a reference/tech specs
+    - "Audio Encoding and Sampling Rates" implies reference/tech specs
-- consider what your reader needs to know and do to successfully complete the goal in the title
+- consider what your reader needs to know and do in order to successfully complete the goal in the title

 ### Headers
 - headers are signposts, and guide the reader when skimming